 During our Umrah trip this past December, we stayed at the Conrad Makkah.
-The hotel opened last summer and appears to be a Category 8 Hilton, with award rates being 70,000 points per night most of the year.
+The hotel opened last summer and appears to be a Category 8 Hilton, with award rates being 70,000 points per night.
 It’s located in the Jabal Omar area, next to the Hyatt Regency, Hilton, and Marriott hotels.
 While all four hotels are in identical towers on the same street, I think the Conrad Makkah had the best views, since it’s literally right across the street from Masjid Al Haram.

 - How to Book Umrah Travel With Points and Miles

 - Etihad Business Class San Francisco to Abu Dhabi Review

 - Review: Conrad Makkah Haram View Suite

 - Conrad Makkah Executive Lounge and Al Mearaj Restaurant Review